Long Peptide Synthesis

 Solid-phase peptide synthesis is the most common method of peptide synthesis today.
 The C-terminus of the first amino acid is coupled to an activated solid support, such as polystyrene.
 The support acts as the C-terminal protecting group and provides a rapid method to separate the growing peptide product from the different reaction mixtures during synthesis.

 LifeTein routinely uses our proprietary technologies to produce peptides >100 amino acids.
-The longest peptide we have made to date is 169 amino acids.
+Our notable achievements include a 76aa BfUbb peptide, a 97aa peptide mB Box-97syn, a 133aa SHT peptide, and a 169aa long peptide.
 We promise to provide the HPLC purified peptide with correct molecular weight analyzed by Electrospray ionization (ESI) Mass Spectrometry.
 The Net Peptide Content (NPC) is not tested by Amino Acid Analysis (AAA).

 Long peptide synthesis